awslabs/harmonix/website/docs/intro.md

 # Intro

-## What is OPA on AWS?
+## What is Harmonix on AWS?
-Orchestrate Platforms and Applications (OPA) on AWS brings the AWS cloud closer to your developers.
+Harmonix on AWS (Previously known as OPA on AWS) brings the AWS cloud closer to your developers.
 The platform allows enterprise customers to build environments and applications on AWS without requiring application developers to upskill on cloud expertise.
-OPA on AWS is a reference implementation for an enterprise-grade, fully integrated internal developer platform.
+Harmonix on AWS is a reference implementation for an enterprise-grade, fully integrated internal developer platform.
 It improves the workflow for application developers, with a secure and scalable experience for non-cloud developers.

-OPA on AWS is built on a Cloud Native Computing Foundation (CNCF) project, [Backstage](https://backstage.io/), which is an open platform for building developer portals.
+Harmonix on AWS is built on a Cloud Native Computing Foundation (CNCF) project, [Backstage](https://backstage.io/), which is an open platform for building developer portals.
 The Backstage platform itself has been adopted by over 900 companies as their primary developer portal in the past 3 years and has over 100 plugins available for its end users.
-OPA on AWS takes Backstage to the next level by seamlessly integrating it with AWS and packaging it together for enterprise use.
+Harmonix on AWS takes Backstage to the next level by seamlessly integrating it with AWS and packaging it together for enterprise use.

-## Why did we build OPA on AWS?
+## Why did we build Harmonix on AWS?

  Customers usually start their journey on AWS with small groups, which usually consist of highly skilled individuals who are well-versed in cloud technologies.
 However, scaling that experience is the true challenge.
 Providing a better developer experience can help customers in their cloud adoption journey.